SPINE CARE OVERVIEW

 Doctors suggest spinal and stretching exercises to help improve posture and mobility.
 Medications include oral corticosteroids, non-steroidal anti-inflammatory drugs, tumor necrosis factor inhibitors and corticosteroid injections.

 - Osteoporosis: Osteoporosis weakens the bones and makes them susceptible to unexpected and sudden fractures and also leads to loss of bone mass and strength.
 The condition often progresses without any painful and visible symptoms.
-Those suspecting osteoporosis should immediately consult the doctor for a timely treatment.
+Those suspecting osteoporosis should immediately consult the doctor for timely treatment.
 This condition usually fractures wrist, hip and spine.
 The signs and symptoms include back pain, reduced mobility, drop in blood pressure, loss of height, stooped posture and an increased risk of falling.
 The common causes are bone cancer, smoking, low calcium diet, genetic disorders, age and thyroid problems.
 Upon diagnosis, doctors recommend weight bearing exercises, estrogen therapy, vitamin D and calcium supplements and medications that improve bone density.
 Osteoporosis mostly affects women in their post-menopausal stage.